bjafl-sps/PY-101/Docs/XX_Python-Cheat-Sheet.md

     print($"{name}.
 I'm lazy, and it's your shortest name ..."
 else:
     print("...")
-    print("I usually call people by their shortest name, but your names are the same length!
-I'm too lazy to figure out what to call you, so you have to decide ...") nickname = input("What should I call you? ") n_prompts = 0
+    print("I usually call people by their shortest name, but your names are the same length!") print("I'm too lazy to figure out what to call you, so you have to decide ...") nickname = input("What should I call you? ") n_prompts = 0
     while (len(nickname) > len(short_name)):